beckitrue/container-app-workshop/lesson_2/README.md

 docker build -t simple-web .
 ```

 This command will build the `simple-web` image and tag it as `simple-web`.
 You can verify that the image was created by running the `docker images` command again.
-Remember to return to the `nginx` directory to run the commands in this lab.
+Remember to return to the `lesson_2` directory to run the commands in this lab.

 ### nginx Configuration file